Why is Beyond Toxics an environmental justice organization?

 Mobilize community and business partnerships to help minority and low-income neighborhoods reduce their exposure to toxics.

 This environmental justice project promises to create a new era of cooperation between environmental groups and those working for social justice in the Willamette Valley.

-- NEW VIDEO: Toxic Legacy: Environmental Justice in West Eugene (12 minutes; our newest EJ documentary!)
+- VIDEO: Toxic Legacy: Environmental Justice in West Eugene (12 minutes)

 - EJ Resources